anderson-aristotle/handlebars-training/README.md

 -   What is happening in the `scripts/index.js` file?
 -   How many times is `book-listing.handlebars` run?
 -   Draw the order in which each separate file is accessed.
--   Be able to explain in plain english what is happening.
+-   Be able to explain in plain English what is happening.
 -   What happens if you comment out the line that defines `showBooksTemplate`?
 -   Uncomment the line `{{> partial}}` from `book-listing.handlebars`, what does it do?
 -   Experiment with `console.log()` and `debugger` to aid in your understanding.

-Make sure to note any questions you come acorss and we'll go over them as a class.
+Make sure to note any questions you come across and we'll go over them as a class.

 ## Discussion: What was discovered